American mink: Locomotion

 On land, the American mink moves by a bounding gait, with speeds of up to 6.5 km/h.
 It also climbs trees and swims well.
 During swimming, the mink propels itself primarily through undulating movements of the trunk.
 When diving, it undergoes bradycardia, which is likely an adaptation to conserve oxygen.
-In warm water (24 C), the American mink can swim for three hours without stopping, but in cold water it can die within 27 minutes.
+In warm water (24 C), the American mink can swim for 3 hours without stopping, but in cold water it can die within 27 minutes.
 It generally dives to depths of 30 cm for 10 seconds, though depths of 3 m lasting 60 seconds have been recorded.
 It typically catches fish after five- to 20-second chases.

 Senses and scent glands

 The American mink relies heavily on sight when foraging.
 Its eyesight is clearer on land than underwater.
 Its auditory perception is high enough to detect the ultrasonic vocalisations (1–16 kHz) of rodent prey.
 Its sense of smell is comparatively weak.
 Its two anal glands are used for scent marking, either through defecation or by rubbing the anal region on the ground.
-The secretions of the anal glands are composed of 2,2-dimethylthietane, 2-ethylthietane, cyclic disulfide, 3,3-dimethyl-1,2-dithiacyclopentane, and indole.
+The secretions of the anal glands are composed of 2,2-dimethyl thietane, 2-ethylthietane, cyclic disulfide, 3,3-dimethyl-1,2-dithiacyclopentane, and indole.
 When stressed, the American mink can expel the contents of its anal glands at a distance of 30 cm.
 Scent glands may also be located on the throat and chest.
 The smell produced by these scent glands was described by Clinton Hart Merriam as more unbearable than that produced by skunks, and added it was "one of the few substances, of animal, vegetable, or mineral origin, that has, on land or sea, rendered me aware of the existence of the abominable sensation called nausea".